The Complete Guide to Diminished Value

 Step 1: Prove your car has lost value

 The first step in the diminished value claim process is to prove that your car lost value after being repaired after an accident.
 A diminished value expert, such as Collision Claim Associates, is necessary in order to prove this loss in value.
 An expert will determine the loss in value based on collision damage analysis, and the vehicle market.
 An unbiased, third party diminished value expert is the only able to provide the necessary documentation that can prove a loss in vehicle value.

 Step 2: Claim is sent to the responsible party

 After establishing the amount of your vehicle’s diminished value and the proof of loss, the documentation will need to be submitted with a formal demand for payment letter.
 This demand letter, along with your proof of loss documents, should be sent to the responsible party through certified mail/return receipt requested.
 This will provide proof that the demand of payment has been requested and will also provide proof that the letter was received when you receive the delivery receipt with their signature.

 Step 3: Claim settlement

 Once the demand letter has been sent along with a proof of loss to the responsible party, their response will determine the next action steps.
-The responsible party will either reply with a payment in full, or will try to negotiate down the demand.
+The responsible party will either reply with payment in full or will try to negotiate down the demand.
 Negotiating down the demand may involve trying to refute your documentation, offering some other evidence that the loss is much lower than your demand, hiring their own “independent appraiser”, or denying the claim outright.
 In order to successfully receive the diminished value you deserve, you will need to be prepared to respond to any of these potential responses.
 If a reasonable settlement can not be reached, the final recourse would be to file a lawsuit against the responsible party.
 Working with a diminished value claim experts, such as Collision Claims, allows you to be successful in collecting your vehicle’s diminished value.